German Wikipedia: CD November 2004

 In November 2004, Directmedia Publishing GmbH started distributing a CD-ROM containing a German Wikipedia snapshot.
 Some 40,000 CDs were sent to registered customers of directmedia.
 The price was 3 euros per CD.

-The display and search software used for the project, Digibib, had been developed by Directmedia Publishing for earlier publications; it ran on Windows and Mac OS X (and now also on Linux).
+The display and search software used for the project, Digibib, had been developed by Directmedia Publishing for earlier publications; it ran on Windows and Mac OS X (and later also on Linux).
 The Wikipedia articles had to be converted to the XML format used by Digibib.

 To produce the CD, a dump of the live Wikipedia had been copied to a separate server, where a team of 70 Wikipedians vetted the material, deleting nonsense articles and obvious copyright violations.
 Questionable articles were added to a special list, to be reviewed later.
 The final CD contained 132,000 articles and 1,200 images.

 The ISO image was distributed for free via eMule and BitTorrent.
 In December, the CHIP computer magazine placed the Wikipedia data on the DVD that it distributes with every issue.
 The Wikipedia materials are published under GFDL while the Digibib software may only be copied for non-commercial use, except the Linux version which is GPLed.